bitovi/academy/src/react-native/04-intro-to-jsx/intro-to-jsx.md

 <img alt="Screenshot of a mobile application interface text “Place My Order: Coming Soon To...”, “Illinois“, and “Wisconsin“." src="../../static/img/react-native/04-intro-to-jsx/02-solution.png" style="max-height: 750px; border: 4px solid black; border-radius: 25px;"/>

-To do so, we‘ll learn about:
+To do so, we’ll learn about:

 - Using JavaScript variables and expressions in JSX.
 - Working with conditionals and loops in JSX.